Codecademy/docs/content/python/concepts/modules/modules.md

 Think of a module as a code library that can be reused across applications.
 Modules improve code reusablity and allow us to access shared libraries and packages.

 Instead of entering commands directly into a Python interpreter, code can be saved as a module for later use in other applications.
-Modules can also be used to access libraries such as `numpy`, `sklearn`, and the `date-time` built-in module.
+Third-party libraries such as `numpy`, `sklearn`, and the `date-time` built-in library are all examples of modules.

 ## Creating and Importing Modules